Aliases for CYP8B1 Gene

 GeneCards Summary for CYP8B1 Gene

-CYP8B1 (Cytochrome P450, Family 8, Subfamily B, Polypeptide 1) is a Protein Coding gene.
+CYP8B1 (Cytochrome P450 Family 8 Subfamily B Member 1) is a Protein Coding gene.
 Diseases associated with CYP8B1 include Heart Defects, Congenital, And Other Congenital Anomalies and Cholestasis, Progressive Familial Intrahepatic, 2.
-Among its related pathways are Metabolism and Arachidonic acid metabolism.
+Among its related pathways are Arachidonic acid metabolism and Phase II conjugation.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP7B1.

 UniProtKB/Swiss-Prot Summary for CYP8B1 Gene